 Kashmir, they say, is a “troubled paradise.”
-We hear stories, dangerous ones, the ones that gives it a bad name.
-Tourists flinch and travellers worry about their safety.
-I am one of those many travellers who had her doubts.
+We hear stories, dangerous ones, the ones that give it a bad name.
+Tourists flinch and travelers worry about their safety.
+I am one of those many travelers who had her doubts.
 Solo travel in Kashmir when the state is erupting with violence, it is a death wish they warned me.
 A part of me, however, was set on visiting this mysterious land.
 I told myself that if push came to shove, I’ll take the next flight out or hole myself into the home of my CouchSurfing host.
-But nothing I did prepared me for the experience I had in Kashmir.
+But nothing I did prepare me for the experience I had in Kashmir.

 My arrival in Srinagar was completely uneventful.
 I saw more roses in full bloom than I saw military vehicles, I met helpful locals right outside the airport and not the angry stone pelting mob that I was warned about.
 I have to admit that I was a little disappointed.
 Not that I want to throw myself in harm’s way, but what is adventure minus the risk? and so far, it looked pretty mundane to me.

 I reached my host’s hotel, Mount Inn, at Dal Lake by 8.30 AM where he was already there to greet me.
 I crossed the first barrier without any instance and was feeling more confident about my supposed “rash” decision.